-WMS 544 Medieval Women (A).
+WMS 544 Sexuality, Gender, and Identity in Medieval Europe (A,W).
 Cross-listed as HST 544.
 Studies thematic history of gender and the roles of women in medieval societies (ca. 500-1500 CE) and the historical study of the European Middle Ages, particularly as women experienced them.
 Considers the “social construction” of the category of “woman” or “women,” and examines the perceptions medieval society fostered about gender; analyzes how factors such as social class, work and professional status, legal structures, and sexuality created differences among individuals of both genders in medieval society, and compare/contrast how such structures affected both women’s and men’s lives.
 3 Cr.

 WMS 551 Women and Work (A).
 Examines women's work from cross-cultural, historical, and sociological perspectives, with particular emphasis on the analysis of the role assigned to women in late industrial society as housewives.
 3 Cr.

 WMS 552 Women and Health (A).
 Analyzes the myths and realities of women, health and illness.
 Includes a review of the place of women in the health-care system as patients and health-care providers.
 Concentrates on women/health/illness in the 20th-century US, but uses cross-cultural and historical materials to give an added dimension to the theories and substantive materials of this field.
 3 Cr.